Fly Ash

 Fly ash is a fine, glass-like powder recovered from coal-fired electric power generation.
 U.S. power plants produce millions of tons of fly ash annually, often disposed of in landfills or ponds.
 Companies are compelled by Environmental Protection Agency (EPA) regulations to clean or empty these ponds and reduce fly ash waste.

-Taking the Guesswork Out of Purchasing a Dust Collector Download White Paper
+Taking the Guesswork Out of Purchasing a Dust Collector

-Due to its commercial value, fly ash represents a process dust recovery rather than a nuisance dust removal.
+Due to its commercial value, fly ash represents a process of dust recovery rather than a nuisance of dust removal.
 This aspect and its unique characteristics influence the type of dust collection equipment and system design to realize optimal performance and recovery.

 Considerations for Designing a Fly Ash Dust Collection System